bendalab/plottools/docs/code.md

 subplots.
 And the plot functions doing the actual plotting provide and plot the data and the content (e.g. axes labels, text, arrows), without influencing the design.

+## How to structure your code

+Continue reading with suggestions on [how to structure your code](structure.md).